What is Sexual Health?

 Here is a great video that explains consent, Consent it’s as simple as Tea.

 Alcohol can affect people’s ability to make decisions, including whether or not they want to have sex.
 This means if someone’s really out of it, they can’t give consent.
-Having sexual activity with someone when they don’t know what’s going on is considered the same as rape under law.
 If you see a friend who’s drunk being intimate with someone, pull them aside to make sure they know what they’re doing.
 If your friend is the one getting intimate with a drunk person, pull them aside too, because they might get themselves into trouble.

 Deciding to become sexually intimate with a partner can be a big step to take in a relationship, especially since, for many people, having sex involves an emotional commitment as well as a physical one.
 If you decide to develop the relationship into a sexual one, it is vital that you are protected from a crisis pregnancy or STI infections.
 For more information on the forms of contraception and safe sex practices visit the DCU Health Centre website or the HSE Guide to Contrception.